EtiYoBoii/Automated-balcony-awning-in-progress-/README.md

 # Use NodeMcu 1.0 as the board in Arduino IDE

-# Problems to resolve:
+# Problems to solve:
- The showed wind speed is incorrect and it's not shown on the web page.
+ The showed wind speed is incorrect due to wrong hall effect sensor.